Mastercard/pkcs11-tools/README.md

 ## Installation

 The project can compile on many platforms, including Linux, AIX, Solaris.
 Using cross-compilers, it is also possible to compile for the Windows platform.
-Compilation under MacOS requires [brew](https://brew.sh/).
+Compilation under macOS requires [brew](https://brew.sh/).
 Please refer to [docs/INSTALL.md](docs/INSTALL.md) for installation instructions.

 ## Manual